 Tronvig Group President James Heaton was quoted in AdWeek earlier this week giving his thoughts on the 50+ year old Procter & Gamble cleaning brand Mr. Clean.
-As an agency, Tronvig Group mostly helps service companies and organizational brands, but the applied principles of branding are consistent across categories, so why not Mr. Clean?
+As an agency, Tronvig Group mostly helps cultural organizations, nonprofits and mission driven companies, but branding principles are consistent across categories, so why not Mr. Clean?

 We’ve in fact previously written about the role of company mascots and their relationship to branding, and Mr. Clean is certainly a mascot, even if not as cute as Seymour.